 Although Chronic Wasting Disease has been around for decades, its movement westward is reaching the Montana eastern Rocky Mountain front and more positives are being found within or near Indigenous communities that have members who would still like to rely on the land for filling their freezers.
 There are many more cultural practitioners within the community using the land to harvest berries, sage, sweetgrass, willows, sage and many more edible, medicinal, and ceremonial use plants.
-It has been documented that CWD has the ability to be taken up into roots, stems, and leaves of plants typically found in watering areas like mint, willow, sage, and cattails.
+It’s been documented that CWD has the ability to be taken up into roots, stems, and leaves of plants typically found in watering areas like mint, willow, sage, and cattails.
 These plants are also plants that are chosen when constructing artificial wetlands for heavy metal contamination removal.

 A 2009 study found for the first time that a lab test could detect minute levels of CWD in experimental samples, and in environmental water samples from a single point source collection from the Cache la Poudre River, a river that accumulates water from melting winter snow pack draining through the South Platte River Basin, identified as a CWD-endemic area since the late 1960s.
 CWD is also known to infect pigs, and in the case of feral pigs, exposure to the agent of CWD through scavenging of CWD-affected cervid carcasses or through consumption of prion-contaminated plants or soil could allow feral pigs to serve as a reservoir of CWD infectivity.